von1987/dof-exam-2021/README.md

 # DOF Exam 2021.09.18
 Exam Repository for DevOps Fundamentals course (2021.07) @ SoftUni

 A set of two containerized applications.
+Each of them is object of a particular part of the exam.

 ## Application 1 ##
 A single container application which accepts an evironment variable APP_VARIABLE with a name (you should specify your SoftUni ID).